Learning Management System for companies: What you really need today

 3. Mandatory training runs more reliably

-4. Knowledge stays in the company
+4. Knowledge remains in the company

 3 practical examples